wardcj1/Flashcard-Generator/README.md

 ...We can create a "cloze deletion" by removing the words "George Washington":
 "... was the first president of the United States."

-*Emphasized text* This is useful for building flash card applications that forces users to remember the important part of a sentence, and is a common device in educational applications.
+*This is useful for building flash card applications that forces users to remember the important part of a sentence, and is a common device in educational applications.*

 ## A flash card built this way has three parts:
 1. The full text.
 This is the entire sentence users need to remember: "George Washington was the first president of the United States."